UPCOMING WORKSHOPS

 May 11-16, 2026

-Feral Dog Immersion Program
+Feral Dog Immersion Experience

 “I attended the first fearful & feral dog immersive program hosted by Kelly & Julie.
 I learned how dogs who have lived without humans deem one safe, trustworthy, & valuable to their survival.
 I got to experience this first hand with Reba who is a sweet feral dog that I became a team with.
 I left being able to understand dogs on a deeper level which has helped me become a better dog trainer.
 Thank you to Kelly & Julie for your valuable knowledge & for making this opportunity possible.
 You both cultivated a safe space not only for me & the other attendees to learn about the dogs but also for Reba & the other feral dogs to learn to trust.
 It was such a powerful experience that left me feeling inspired!”